-Common questions: how to apply
+7.3 Frequently asked questions: How to apply

-15. Where can we access the application forms?
+7.3.1 Where can we access the application forms?

-You can access the CBP application form via the SmartyGrants website at communitybuildingpartnership.smartygrants.com. au/applicant/login
+You can access the CBP application form via the SmartyGrants website at communitybuildingpartnership. smartygrants.com.au/applicant/login

 If you have difficulties with internet access, we suggest you contact your MP, who may be able to assist.
 You can also visit your local library or seek assistance from your local council.